-The collaborative research interests of Rickey E. Carter, Ph.D., are in the areas of diabetes, radiology, health care delivery and translational science.
+The collaborative research interests of Rickey E. Carter, Ph.D., are in the areas of cardiology, diabetes, radiology, health care delivery and translational science.
 He actively researches new approaches to the design and analysis of research studies from a statistical perspective.
 Recently, his interests are extending into digital health through the development and testing of artificial intelligence (AI) algorithms.

 - Diagnostic accuracy of imaging devices